ShotaSHIBASAKI/DistributionTrickSter/README.md

 This file provides the codes and maps that show distributions of real and trickster animals over the world.

 ## AnalysisNote8.pdf
 This file vizualizes the results of permutation tests where we tested whether the trickster animals randomly exist on places that corresponding real animals were observedor trickster animals were clogged.
+In the manuscript, we cannot provide theses figures due to the regulations of a submitted journal.